-By using information from household income survey data, García-Verdú was able to estimate the share of capital to be of 34%, which is in line with the theoretical one third, two thirds defined by the Cobb-Douglas production function for capital and labor respectively.
-Therefore, the shares estimated by García-Verdú were the ones used for the development of the economic growth model.
+The shares estimated by [14] were the ones used for the development of the economic growth model, he estimated a constant share of capital to be of 34% by means of household income surveys, which is in line with the theoretical one third, two thirds defined by the Cobb-Douglas production function for capital and labor respectively.

-TFP for the 2014-2030 period was estimated following the methodology presented by the MEET 2030 Project (Alvarenga et al. 2018), by estimating a constant value for the relationship between its historical growth and the historical exergy efficiency, and then establishing a relationship between both, as in equations 2.13 and 2.14.
+TFP for the 2014-2030 period was estimated following the methodology presented in the MEET 2030 Project [15], by estimating a constant value for the relationship between its historical growth and the historical exergy efficiency, and then establishing a relationship between both, as in (7) and (8).